ericelric/Chrisflix/README.md

-# 🎬 Chrisflix - A Netflix-Like Trailer Streaming App
+# 🎬 Chrisflix - A Netflix-inspired Trailer Streaming App

 Chrisflix is a **Netflix-inspired** trailer streaming application built with **React**.
 It leverages the **TMDB API** to display the latest, upcoming, and trending movies and TV shows.
 Users can explore content through interactive sliders, search for their favorite titles in real-time and watch trailers on a dedicated player page.